- Teaches students:

 My approach to violin teaching is positive, collaborative, and holistic.
 I specifically tailor lessons to the individual needs of each student and really take the time to learn about each student’s musical goals and interests.
 I aim to create a positive, supportive environment, where every student, no matter age or ability, can feel free to express their creativity.

 I earned my B.A. in 2014 from St. Olaf College, where I studied both music and neuroscience.
-My background in music is largely collaborative, having played extensively as a chamber musician, an orchestral musician, an accompanist, and a soloist.
+My background in music is largely collaborative, having played extensively as a chamber musician, an orchestral musician, a pit musician, an accompanist, and a soloist.
 I strongly value giving constructive criticism in a positive and understanding way.
 I know how hard it can be to learn an instrument, and I fully respect that!

 My background in teaching also includes music theory and music history, which is an essential part of understanding the music that we play.
 I began teaching in 2009 as the founder of J&J’s Music Camp, whose mission is to educate young people about music history, theory, and repertoire in a fun and engaging way.
 Since then, I have taught violin privately, have worked as an instructor in Theory and Aural Skills at St. Olaf College, and have worked as an Instructor of Music Theory at the Portland Youth Philharmonic, where I formerly served as Associate Concertmaster.